 Sanela Kunovac, a 2004 graduate of University of Pennsylvania's College of Arts and Sciences, was hired as the women's tennis coach at Penn in July of 2009 and completed her fifth season running the program in 2013-14.

 Highlighted in 2013-14 by Sol Eskenazi becoming the first player in program history with three-straight First-team All-Ivy selections in doubles, doing so with three different partners.
 In addition to her third-straight All-Ivy doubles selection, with Kana Daniel, Eskenazi was named First-team All-Ivy in singles, becoming the first Penn player since 1999 to be named First-team for three consecutive years.

-In February of 2014, Penn defeated then No. 57 Penn State pushing the Quakers No. 68 in the ITA rankings for the first time in Coach Kunovac’s five years at the helm.
+In February of 2014, Penn defeated then No. 57 Penn State pushing the Quakers to No. 68 in the ITA rankings, the first time Penn had been ranked in Coach Kunovac’s five years at the helm.

 During the 2012-13 season Sol Eskenazi and freshman Sonya Latycheva won the ITA Northeast Regional title in the fall, earned unanimous first-team All-Ivy recognition in the spring, and played at the NCAA Championships as well as the ITA National Indoors.
 Eskenazi was also voted by the coaches as a first-team All-Ivy singles player.